pataruco/holocron/lessons/blend-accessibility/slides.md

 ## Manual tests using VoiceOver

-Enable accessibility shortcut in you mac
+Enable accessibility shortcuts in you mac

 **System Preferences** > **Accessibility** > **Show accessibility status in menu bar**